 In addition to his formal graduate work in counseling, Dan has attended cognitive-behavioral therapy seminars with a variety of clinicians, including Dr. David Burns, author of Feeling Good: The New Mood Therapy.
 Dan completed his clinical graduate internship at People House in Denver.

-Dan integrates a wide variety of cognitive therapy approaches in his work, including methods from Dr. Albert Ellis's Rational-Emotive Behavioral Therapy (REBT), Acceptance and Commitment Therapy (ACT), and Brief Solution-Focused Therapy.
-He also draws on the new strengths-based interventions of Seligman's Positive Psychology research and Glasser's choice theory.
+Dan integrates a wide variety of cognitive therapy approaches in his work, including methods from Dr. Albert Ellis's Rational-Emotive Behavioral Therapy (REBT), Dialectical Behavior Therapy (DBT), and Brief Solution-Focused Therapy.
+He also draws on the new strengths-based interventions of Seligman's Positive Psychology research.